alexanderluna/alexanderluna.github.io/_posts/unix/2020-12-08-learning-git.md

 * changing-the-project
 ```

+> Git does not keep track of empty directories by default.
+If you want to still
+> keep track of them, you have to create an empty `.keep` file in the directory.

+## Commit changes

 Now we can make changes to our repository.
 We can create files, edit and delete
 them as needed.
 Git will keep track of everything we do but it will not
 automatiacally sync everything with the remote repository.
 This means we have to